Skincare and Makeup Remover All in One

-When I was introduced to the online world that is YouTube beauty videos, after sufficiently glutting myself, I noticed a few items universally stood out.
+When I was introduced to the online world that is YouTube beauty videos, a few items quickly stood out.
 ‘Holy Grail’ products, they called them, and touted them as being must-haves.
 A particular blush that’s complimentary to most skin tones, a creamy liquid concealer that hides the worst of skin woes, a fantastic mascara that I talked about here (hint: it’s the first one mentioned), and finally, micellar water.
 But not just any micellar water, the gold standard, grand poohbah of micellar waters, Bioderma.
-After hearing everyone rave about it, I made it my mission to find some.
+After hearing everyone rave about it, I decided I had to try it.

-Up to the early ‘90s, the preferred and most common way to take the day off of your face was either a cold cream such as Ponds, or the old standard, soap and water.
-Soaps like Dove were specifically created to combat the drying effect bar soaps can have on facial skin, however in France, women were dealing with an additional challenge.
+Up to the early ‘90s, the preferred and most common way to take remove makeup was either a cold cream such as Ponds, or the old standard, soap and water.
+Soaps like Dove were specifically created to combat the drying effect typical bar soaps can have on facial skin, however in France, women were dealing with an additional challenge.
 Apparently, the water in France has a tendency to dry out your skin, at least it did, in the past.
 So it was somewhat out of necessity that Thorel brainstormed to develop a way to cleanse your face that would effectively remove makeup, but not disturb the natural protections and defenses inherent in skin.
 The result was micellar water.

-Getting down to details, I bought my first bottle of Bioderma when I was in Paris.
-It’s easily found at any drugstore and I picked up a package of two large bottles for what came out to just under $20.
-Of course since it’s a French brand, it’s cheaper to buy it in France, but even at that point which was almost 2.5 years ago, it was more difficult to get here in the States.
-It’s easier, now, as you can order a 500ml bottle from Amazon here for $14.16.
+I bought my first bottle of Bioderma when I was in Paris.
+It’s easily found at any drugstore and I picked up a package of two large bottles for what came out to just under $20 US.
+Of course since it’s a French brand, it’s cheaper to buy it in France, but even at that point, it was more difficult to get here in the States.
+It’s easier, now, as you can order a 500ml bottle from Amazon, here , for $15.

 I use this product as step two in my makeup removal routine.
-When I wear a full face of makeup (including tinted moisturizer, concealer, etc.), I first use a cleansing balm to dissolve my eye makeup.
-You can read about my favorite here.
+When I wear a full face of makeup (including foundation, concealer, etc.), I first use a cleansing balm to dissolve my eye makeup.
 Once the majority of that has been removed, I use Bioderma for the rest of my face.